The best things to do in Reus, Spain

 What is the best way to get to Reus?

-Perhaps Reus will sound familiar to you: Reus has an airport that is mostly served by low-cost carriers.
+Perhaps Reus might sound familiar to you: It has an airport that is mostly served by low-cost carriers & very popular for reaching the beaches of the Costa Daurada.
 This is often advertised as Barcelona-Reus, although Barcelona’s actual airport El Prat is almost a hundred kilometers away.
-However, most airlines fly to Reus only from spring to fall.
+However, most airlines only fly to Reus from spring to fall.

 Find cheap flights to Reus*

-Therefore, the most practical option is to fly to Barcelona.
+The most practical option is therefore a flight to Barcelona.
 So you can connect both cities!

 Here you can find cheap flights to Barcelona*